Today is my 29th birthday.

 I know what a healthy life means to me and I don’t let other people impinge on that vision; this helps me make the right decisions for my body and life in any given situation.

-By nourishing your own body and spirit with good food, water, movement, and me time, you’ll have more of everything to give to others.
+By nourishing your body and spirit with good food, clean water, movement, and me time, you’ll have more of everything to give to others.

 Some is better than none